 Mariangela is actively involved in pro bono activities and is the firm’s coordinator for several pro bono projects.
 She also represents the firm in the Legal Committee of the American Chamber of Commerce of the Dominican Republic.

-Mariangela has been recognized by the International Financial Law Review (IFLR1000) as a “Rising Star.”
+Mariangela has been recognized by the International Financial Law Review (IFLR1000) as a “Rising Star and as a "Highly Regarded lawyer."
 She has been recognized by Chambers & Partners Latin America, Legal 500 and Who's Who Legal in Corporate and Finance.